 Such a breakthrough would be a “holy grail” for life sciences.
 Many life sciences companies have tried and failed, as it’s highly challenging to track glucose levels accurately without piercing the skin.

-More than 29 million people in the US suffer from diabetes, and many struggle to keep the condition in balance.
+More than 29 million people in the US suffer from diabetes, and many struggles to keep the condition in balance.
 “On average a lot of diabetes patients aren’t achieving what they want, and that’s all about their glucose control,” Jake Leach, senior VP of research and development at glucose monitoring system maker Dexcom, told us.

 “So if we can provide them with better information to make better decisions on managing their diabetes, I think we can get some of these better outcomes that are going to ultimately reduce the cost of managing diabetes.”